EXeLearning: iDevices

 iDevices are the tools or blocks that can be included in our pages.

 eXeLearning 2.0 significantly improves its level of accessibility.
-Now it is much easier to generate accessible contents.
+Now it is much easier to generate accessible content.

 User experience has also improved: now the iDevices are grouped by categories and it is easier to select them.
-We can also hide those who do not wish to use or show less common iDevices that can be interesting for us.
+Users can also hide those they do not wish to use or show less common iDevices that can be relevant for them.

 Improvements in iDevices such as Image Gallery or Image Magnifier and proprietary solutions and / or Flash based are replaced.